python/pythondotorg/templates/sponsors/admin/contracts/sponsorship-agreement.md

 1. [**Intellectual Property**]{.underline} The PSF is the sole owner of all right, title, and interest to all the PSF information, including the PSF’s logo, trademarks, trade names, and copyrighted information, unless otherwise provided.

-    1. [Grant of License by the PSF]{.underline} The PSF hereby grants to Sponsor a limited, non- exclusive license to use certain of the PSF’s intellectual property, including the PSF’s name, acronym, and logo (collectively, the "PSF Intellectual Property"), solely in connection with promotion of Sponsor’s sponsorship of the Programs.
+    (a) [Grant of License by the PSF]{.underline} The PSF hereby grants to Sponsor a limited, non- exclusive license to use certain of the PSF’s intellectual property, including the PSF’s name, acronym, and logo (collectively, the "PSF Intellectual Property"), solely in connection with promotion of Sponsor’s sponsorship of the Programs.
 Sponsor agrees that it shall not use the PSF’s Property in a manner that states or implies that the PSF endorses Sponsor (or Sponsor’s products or services).
 The PSF retains the right, in its sole and absolute discretion, to review and approve in advance all uses of the PSF Intellectual Property, which approval shall not be unreasonably withheld.

-    1. [Grant of License by Sponsor]{.underline} Sponsor hereby grants to the PSF a limited, non-exclusive license to use certain of Sponsor’s intellectual property, including names, trademarks, and copyrights (collectively, "Sponsor Intellectual Property"), solely to identify Sponsor as a sponsor of the Programs and the PSF.
+    (a) [Grant of License by Sponsor]{.underline} Sponsor hereby grants to the PSF a limited, non-exclusive license to use certain of Sponsor’s intellectual property, including names, trademarks, and copyrights (collectively, "Sponsor Intellectual Property"), solely to identify Sponsor as a sponsor of the Programs and the PSF.
 Sponsor retains the right to review and approve in advance all uses of the Sponsor Intellectual Property, which approval shall not be unreasonably withheld.

 1. [**Term**]{.underline} The Term of this Agreement will begin on the Effective Date and continue for a period of one (1) year.
 The Agreement may be renewed for one (1) year by written notice from Sponsor to the PSF.